-New Jersey Audubon invites you to Cape May to enjoy an assortment of field trips, programs and workshops, evening programs, back bay boat excursions, hawk banding demos, and the new Cape May Convention hall filled with exhibitors and a live raptor show, and more at the Cape May Autumn Birding Festival!
-Something for everyone, from the novice to the seasoned naturalist.
-Friendly and easy-paced field trips to Cape May's birding hot-spots led by North America's finest naturalists.
-Festival bird checklist can tally close to 200 species.
+New Jersey Audubon invites you to Cape May to enjoy an assortment of field trips, programs and workshops, evening programs, back bay boat excursions, hawk banding demos, and Cape May Convention hall filled with exhibitors, live hawks, owls, and more at the 68th Cape May Autumn Birding Festival!
+You'll find something for everyone; from the novice to the seasoned nature lover, adults and families.
+Easy-paced field trips to Cape May's birding hotspots are led by North America's finest naturalists.
+The 3-day Festival bird checklist can tally close to 200 species.

 You can . . .